yrevocnu/glass-bead-party/README.md

-# Glass Bead Labs Planning Party World
+# Orbis Develandus

-A metaverse for the three "houses" at the Glass Bead Planning Party.
+A metaverse for the three "houses" of Yrevocnu.
 Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
 Make WebVR with HTML and Entity-Component.
 Works on Vive, Rift, desktop, mobile platforms.